Applying Functions to Wrapped Values

 _ -> Nothing

-Each type we get a result we are checking for a proper result wrapped in Just
+Each type we get a result we are checking for a proper result wrapped in Just, or an error signalled by Nothing.

 This seems tedious.